Frequently Asked Questions

 Ans: Although dry-roasted plain nuts and avocados are rich in fat, they mainly contain unsaturated fat which is beneficial to cardiovascular health.
 Therefore, they can be used for preparing “3 Less” dishes, yet in an appropriate amount only.

-Ans: The restaurant is required to “serve low-fat salad dressing or sauce separately” in “3 Less” dishes.
+Ans: It is required to “serve low-fat salad dressing or sauce separately” in “3 Less” dishes.
 In this regard, “oil and soy sauce, which is supposed to be poured on the dish in the final cooking step” should also be separately served so that patrons can add the sauce to the dishes at their own discretion.

 Ans: It means that, as a general reference, you should use no more than three teaspoons of vegetable oil and half teaspoon of salt to make a dish that serves four persons.
 The amount of sodium in half teaspoon of salt is comparable to one tablespoon of soy sauce (1 teaspoon = 5 ml, 1 tablespoon = 15 ml).